 “Valor leading our seed round equips us to take advantage of this unique opportunity in time to grow even faster,” Stafford says.

-Vital4 was founded in March 2016 based on Stafford’s, experience in the employee monitoring business with previous firms.
+Vital4 was founded in March 2016 based on Stafford’s, experience in the monitoring business with previous firms.
 The software platform launched (v1) in 2017.
 Since then, Vital4 attracted a significant amount of angel capital, almost $3 million, much of it from industry insiders.
 After adding machine learning to its algorithms and hiring a successful CRO to professionalize the sales process, Vital4 is ready to scale its early success with enterprise customers.

 Inclusion premium approach